-[29] Cyfred responds that there was insufficient evidence of a violation of the DTPA, that the Homeowners' titles were not defective, and that its breach of contract does not rise to the level of a deceptive act.
-The Superior Court echoed these concerns over the course of issuing its many decisions and findings.
-One of the court's principal objections to the applicability of the DTPA was that 5 GCA § 32119 cannot enjoin a foreclosure because the resulting injunction would not "restrain and prevent" the misleading acts alleged to be a violation of the DTPA.
-5 GCA § 32119; Appellees' [Supplemental] Excerpts of Record ("SER"), Tab 3 at 11-12 (Finds.
+"restrain and prevent" the misleading acts alleged to be a violation of the DTPA.
+5 GCA § 32119; Appellees' [Supplemental] Excerpts of Record ("SER"), tab 3 at 11-12 (Finds.
 Fact & Concl.
 L., Oct.
 5, 2006).
-As an example, the court argued that if Cyfred had really given the Homeowners bad title, 8 an injunction against foreclosures would not prevent the conveyance of bad title.
-ER, Tab 17 at 11 (Finds.
+As an example, the court argued that if Cyfred had really given the Homeowners bad title, an injunction against foreclosures would not prevent the conveyance of bad title.
+AER, tab 17 at 11 (Finds.
 Fact & Concl.
-L., Jan 15, 2007).
+L. - Part II).

-[30] We agree.
+[36] We agree.
 Injunctive relief under 5 GCA § 32119 is specific in its purpose.
 A plain reading of 5 GCA § 32119 reveals that an injunction can only issue "to restrain and prevent violations of this chapter."
 5 GCA § 32119.
 An injunction preventing the foreclosures would not "restrain and prevent" the wrongs alleged, such as Cyfred's failure to provide a sewer line or the alleged failure to provide good title.
 Id.
 Nor would the alleged misrepresentations during the sale be restrained or prevented by an injunction on the foreclosures.
 In that sense, an injunction against the foreclosures would not be the type of remedy contemplated by the drafters of the DTPA.
-See generally Richard F. Dole, Jr., Merchant and Consumer Protection: The Uniform Deceptive Trade Practices Act, 76 Yale L. J. 485, 495-501 (1967) (describing the purpose and function of injunctive relief under the Uniform Deceptive Trade Practices Act).9
+See generally Richard F. Dole, Jr., Merchant and Consumer Protection: The Uniform Deceptive Trade Practices Act, 76 Yale L. J. 485, 495-501 (1967) (describing the purpose and function of injunctive relief under the Uniform Deceptive Trade Practices Act).